The boundary term from the Analytic Torsion of a cone over a $m$-dimensional sphere: The proof of Theorem and Theorem

 \section{The proof of Theorem \ref{t02} and Theorem \ref{teven}}

-On order to prove Theorem \ref{t02} and Theorem \ref{teven} we define, \begin{defi} The Anomaly Boundary contribution in the analytic torsion of a cone over a closed manifold $W$, denoted by $\log T_{\rm AB}(C_l W)$, is if $\dim W =2p-1$ and if $\dim W = 2p$. \end{defi}
+In order to prove Theorem \ref{t02} and Theorem \ref{teven} we define, \begin{defi} The Anomaly Boundary contribution in the analytic torsion of a cone over a closed manifold $W$, denoted by $\log T_{\rm AB}(C_l W)$, is if $\dim W =2p-1$ and if $\dim W = 2p$. \end{defi}

-Recall that we are considering the absolute BC case, we will calculate the analytic torsion of $C_l(W)$ in the case $W=S^{2p-1}_{\sin\alpha}$ using the theorem \ref{odd case} and the Anomaly Boundary contribution in the $\log T(C_l S^{2p}_{\sin\alpha})$.
+Recall that we are considering the absolute BC case, we will calculate the analytic torsion of $C_l W$ in the case $W=S^{2p-1}_{\sin\alpha}$ using the theorem \ref{odd case} and the Anomaly Boundary contribution in the $\log T(C_l S^{2p}_{\sin\alpha})$.
 Our strategy is by direct calculation, i.e, we will determine all terms necessary for the proof of theorem \ref{t02} and \ref{teven}.
 With this in mind, first we determine the term $\log T(S^{2p-1}_{\sin\alpha}, l^2\tilde g)$ and then the Anomaly Boundary contribution, which requires more work, and that will be developed in the following subsections.
 In fact, the Anomaly Boundary contribution are similar in dimension odd and dimension even.
 So, we will determine the odd case and present the equations for the even case to be concise.
 Here we present the underlying geometric setting.
 Let $S^m_b$ be the sphere of radius $b>0$ in $\R^{m+1}$, $S^{m}_b=\{x\in\R^{m+1}~|~|x|=b\}$ (we simply write $S^m$ for $S^m_1$).
 Let $C_l S^m_{\sin\alpha}$ denotes the cone of angle $\alpha$ over $S^m_{\sin\alpha}$ in $\R^{m+2}$.
 We embed $C_l S^m_{\sin\alpha}$ in $\R^{m+2}$ as the subset of the segments joining the origin to the sphere $S^m_{l\sin\alpha}\times \{(0,\dots,0,l\cos\alpha)\}$.
 We parametrize the cone by

 with $r \in [0,l]$, $\theta_1 \in [0,2\pi]$, $\theta_2,\ldots,\theta_m \in [0,\pi]$, and where $\alpha$ is a fixed positive real number and $0<\frac{1}{\nu}= \sin{\alpha}\leq 1$.
 The induced metric is ($r>0$)